HellYard/Cell/language/documentation/Modifiers/String/Escape.md

 Escape Modifier
 ==================
-The Escape Modifier escapes a string variable type to be query safe.
+The Escape Modifier escapes a string to be query safe.

 Syntax
 --------------